 Stepping Stones is about where we came from, in its fullest sense.
 It all started with the formation of a small, dominantly rocky planet that eventually settled into an orbit around a ‘common-or-garden’ star at a sort of ‘Goldilocks’ distance.
 By that I mean surface temperatures never left the range within which liquid water was stable once our planet had achieved a heat balance with its surroundings; that is probably the main prerequisite for life to form, survive and evolve on any planet in the universe.

 Earth is the most exciting and changeable body we know of, by a very long way indeed.
-Its liveliness is down to the rocky mantle and the water and sources of internal energy within it, as well as to energy received from the Sun.
+Its liveliness is down to the rocky mantle and the water and sources of energy within it, as well as to energy received from the Sun.
 Today the Earth’s constituents engage in unique motion and change.
 Matter and energy shift in great circulation systems that extend from its centre to the outermost wisps of its atmosphere.
-The rocks we can examine prove beyond doubt that it has always been so, and what goes on now was a lot more vigorous further back in time.
-But the rocks also reveal that as well as Earth processes that we can observe in action there have been others that no human has ever witnessed, with rates, magnitudes and scales that we can barely imagine.
+The rocks we can now examine prove beyond doubt that it has always been so, but what goes on now was a lot more vigorous further back in time.
+Yet the rocks also reveal that, as well as Earth processes that we can observe in action today, there have been others that no human has ever witnessed, with rates, magnitudes and scales that we can barely imagine.
 Some of the most enormous and rapid have been mediated by life itself, while others have arrived unannounced from elsewhere in interplanetary space, or from the deepest part of the Earth’s mantle.
 On the other hand, subtle, tiny processes of all kinds have engaged with larger ones, eventually to culminate in mighty consequences.

 Inevitably, the project’s scope involves introducing many terms and concepts with which not all readers will be familiar.
 Their first appearance shows them in a bold font.
-Traditionally, science books have included a glossary, but Internet browsers now provide means of searching for definitions and expanded accounts of virtually any of them.
-Using these terms in any search engine allows you to expand and clarify your understanding.
+Traditionally, science books have included a glossary, but Web browsers now provide means of searching for definitions and expanded accounts of virtually any of them.
+Using these terms in any browser allows you to expand and clarify your understanding.
 Likewise, indexing extensive web-based text is a difficult task, so each chapter has an internal search engine at the end, so that you can check each occurrence of a term or concept throughout the whole project to discover different contexts or expansions of their first usage.

 To begin reading go to Contents